The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-hicksville-grand-re-opening-show.md

 ## Trivia

-- This show is nearly identical to {{< wiki-link "Chuck E Cheese Northridge Grand Re-Opening Show" >}} but with Segment 1 relocated to after Segment 4
+- This show is nearly identical to {{< wiki-link "Chuck E. Cheese Northridge Grand Re-Opening Show" >}} but with Segment 1 relocated to after Segment 4
 - The countdown would start reading 'Show Starts In' with a 10 minute countdown.
 Once finished playing, Together We've Got It 2017 would play.